Contact-Implicit Trajectory Optimization with Hydroelastic Contact and iLQR: Simulation Results

 The cost weights $\Q,\Q_f$ were defined as diagonal matrices

 Note that the running cost $\Q$ puts no penalty on joint angles, and that the largest cost terms are related to the body position and velocity.
 The control penalty was $\R=0.01\bm{I}$.

-\textbf{Results: } We solved the optimization problem with target velocities of $0.5$ and $1.0~m/s$.
+\textbf{Results: } We solved the optimization problem with target velocities of 0.5 and 1.0~m/s.
 Optimal trajectories can be seen in the accompanying video.
 Plots of the forward base velocity for both cases are shown in Figure~\ref{fig:forward_vel_plot}.
-Snapshots from the $1.0~m/s$ case are shown in Figure \ref{fig:quadruped_composite}.
+Snapshots from the 1.0~m/s case are shown in Figure \ref{fig:quadruped_composite}.
 Interestingly, both trajectories exhibit trot-like behavior, where opposite pairs of legs tend to move together.

 Solve times were very slow in both cases, averaging around 3 seconds per iteration, as shown in Figure~\ref{fig:iteration_times}.
 This is largely due to the use of automatic differentiation to compute dynamics partials $f_{\x}$ and $f_{\u}$.
 Each receding horizon resolve required 5-6 iLQR iterations, leading to total solve times around 25 minutes.